Richard Serra: Films and video works

 From 1968 to 1979 Serra made a collection of films and videos.
 Although he began working with sculpture and film at the same time, Serra recognized the different material capacities of each and did not extend sculptural problems into his films and videos.
 Serra collaborated with several artists including Joan Jonas, Nancy Holt, and Robert Fiore, on his films and videos.
 His first films, Hand Catching Lead (1968), Hands Scraping (1968) and Hand Tied (1968) involve a series of actions: a hand tries to catch falling lead; pairs of hands move lead shavings; and bound hands untie themselves.

 A later film Railroad Turnbridge (1976) frames the surrounding landscape of the Willamette River in Portland, Oregon, as the bridge turns.
 Steelmill/Stahwerk (1979), made in collaboration with the art historian Clara Weyergraf is divided in two parts.
-The first part is made up of interviews of German steel-factory workers about their work.
+The first part is made up of interviews of German steel factory workers about their work.
 The second part captures the forging of Serra's sculpture Berlin Block (for Charlie Chaplin).

-Survey exhibitions and screenings of his films were held at the Kunstmuseum Basel, Switzerland in 2017; Anthology Film Archives, New York, October 17–23, 2019; and Harvard Film Archive, January 27-February 9, 2020.
-In 2019 Serra donated his entire film and video works to The Museum of Modern Art in New York.
+Survey exhibitions and screenings of his films have been held at the Kunstmuseum Basel, Switzerland in 2017; Anthology Film Archives, New York, October 17–23, 2019; and Harvard Film Archive, January 27 – February 9, 2020.
+In 2019, Serra donated his entire film and video works to the Museum of Modern Art in Manhattan, New York.